montumodi/mongodb-stitch-api-client/README.md

-# Mongodb stitch api client for NODEJS (In Progress)
+# Mongodb stitch api client for NODEJS

 A mongdb stitch api client for nodejs.